BRITTANY PUPPIES | HUNTER'S HEART

 HOW TO RESERVE A PUPPY

-If you're an experienced dog owner looking for a working Brittany, and you want to be added to our waitlist for a puppy, please complete the Screening Form, and email it to Carla at [email protected], so she can learn more about what you are looking for.
+If you want to be added to our waitlist for a puppy, please complete the Screening Form, and email it to Carla at [email protected], so she can learn more about what you are looking for.
 Puppies are usually reserved before the litter is born, so reserve early to avoid disappointment.